kelly2603/YelpApp_A7_CMPT354/README.md

 ## How to set up

 1. Download Yelp Dataset
 This application is designed to work with the Yelp dataset provided on their website.
-Visit the [Yelp Dataset page](https://www.yelp.com/dataset) and download the dataset if you wish to test the app.
+Visit the [Yelp Dataset page](https://www.yelp.com/dataset) and download the dataset.
 Ensure your dataset file names are as follows: business, checkin, friendship, review, tip, user_yelp.

 3. Installation